boardzilla/boardzilla-docs/docs/game/players.md

 [createGame](../api/modules.md#creategame) so that every method and object that uses player passes _your game's_ Player type, and you can access your custom methods and properties.

-## Player Board elements
+## Player Game elements

-As described in [Board Structure](board#ownership), players can own elements of the board by setting its `player` property to the player you choose.
+As described in [Board Structure](board#ownership), players can own game elements by setting their `player` property to a particular player.
 This marks the element as being assigned to this player, e.g. the player mat, the player's hand, the player's unique tokens.
 All elements that enter a space assigned to a player are considered to be "owned" by that player, and are accessible using the [player.my](../api/classes/Player#my) and